top of page

 • supplier assurance conversations,

-A useful way to apply EN 304 223 is to treat it as a control framework - you map into what you already run (ISO 27001, SOC 2, Secure SDLC, change management, incident response), rather than standing up a parallel “AI security” process.
+A useful way to apply EN 304 223 is to treat it as a control framework.
+You can map it into what you already run (ISO 27001, SOC 2, Secure SDLC, change management, incident response), rather than establishing a parallel “AI security” process.

-Don’t start by trying to “do everything”.
-Start by implementing a thin but real control layer across the lifecycle:
+Don’t start by trying to “do everything.”
+Begin by implementing a thin but real control layer across the lifecycle:

 If you’re already audited (ISO/SOC2/SOX), you’ll recognise the pattern:

-The AI-specific twist is making sure your evidence covers the data pipeline, model lifecycle, and runtime protections (e.g., prompt injection defenses and abuse monitoring), not just infrastructure controls. (techuk.org)
+The AI-specific twist is ensuring your evidence covers the data pipeline, model lifecycle, and runtime protections (e.g., prompt injection defenses and abuse monitoring), not just infrastructure controls. (techuk.org)

 Where EN 304 223 becomes genuinely valuable is when you embed it into delivery mechanisms teams already use:

-1. Start with a single-page lifecycle view: what AI systems you have, where they run, what data they touch, who owns them.
+1. Start with a single-page lifecycle view: What AI systems do you have?
+Where do they run?
+What data do they touch?
+Who owns them?

-3. Threat model the AI-specific attack paths (not just network threats): data poisoning, model manipulation, indirect prompt injection, abuse at inference time. (techuk.org)
+3. Threat model the AI-specific attack paths (not just network threats): Data poisoning, model manipulation, indirect prompt injection, and abuse at inference time. (techuk.org)

-If you’re adopting AI (or scaling it fast) and want a clear, proportionate way to align to ETSI EN 304 223—without creating a parallel bureaucracy—get in touch.
+If you’re adopting AI (or scaling it fast) and want a clear, proportionate way to align with ETSI EN 304 223—without creating a parallel bureaucracy—get in touch.

 I can support you to:

-• and help you evidence controls in a way that builds customer confidence and stands up to due diligence.
+• Help you evidence controls in a way that builds customer confidence and stands up to due diligence

 Email me and we’ll set up a short call to scope what you need.